Professional Mental Health Counseling-Specialization in Addictions Outcomes

 NCE Pass Rate

 Last year, 99% of our students who took the NCE passed and the average for all students was above the national average for students in CACREP accredited programs.

 Employment After Graduation

 For the students who graduated in August 2017 through May 2018, 84% were employed within six months of graduating.
-There were 50 graduates in 2018, and data was available for 42 of them.
+There were 50 graduates in 2018.
+42 responded to our request for employment information and 100% of the 42 respondents were employed.